efast616/ECE434/hw04/README.md

 The rotated pictures of boris are shown in the files named according to text and rotation.

 The gpiotoggle file turns on the on board LEDs when a button is pressed.
 Two different buttons control two different LEDs.

+## Prof. Yoder's comments
+How fast could you toggle the output?
+I wanted to see Boris rotated on the LCD display.

+Late: -2
+Grade:  7/10